jpratt2/-seleniumCompareFullpageScreenshots/README.md

 ---

-It comes with 2 Maven commands ready for use:
+It comes with 2 test commands ready for Maven:

 ## Create baseline images and put them in the "expected" folder at the root of the project
 `mvn "-Dtest=A*" test`